Page created on June 3, 2021. Last updated on April 5, 2022 at 14:36

 - Multiple sclerosis

 The patient has attacks of very severe facial pain in the area of one or more branches of CN V. The pain is sharp and stabbing and lasts for seconds.
-They may experience many episodes each day (up to 100).
+They may experience many episodes each day (as many as 100).

 Diagnosis and evaluation